ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 ### API<!--needs updating with conditions-->
 {: #fgac-new-policy-serviceid-conditions-api}

-Create user policy with CLI [ibmcloud iam user-policy-create](https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_user_policy_create)

-Include an example construction using the CLI of an IAM policy with a condition.
+Include an example construction using the API of an IAM policy with a condition.
 Use "folder1/subfolder1/file.txt" as example
 Roles: `Object Lister`, `Object Writer`, `Object Deleter`, `Object Reader`
 Conditions: {Prefix StringMatch “folder1/subfolder1/*” AND Delimiter StringMatchAnyOf  “/”, “”}
 OR